Kliovo Shop

 Rules matching

-Evaluates your configured routing rules in priority order.
+Checks your configured routing rules in priority order.
 First match wins: city, payment method, weight range, order value range, store.
-You define the priority.
+You decide what takes priority.

 City mapping fallback

 If no rule matches, checks your city-to-courier direct map — for example Karachi to BlueEx, Lahore to TCS, Peshawar to Leopards.
-Covers geography without complex rules.
+This is how you auto assign courier by city without touching every order.

 Store default